n1215/cake-candle/README.md

 composer require doctrine/annotations
 ```

-Enable annotaions on your container configuration.
+Enable annotations on your container configuration.
 ```php
 // in Application::configureContainer();
 $builder = new ContainerBuilder();